byterubpay/byterub-site/_posts/2018-06-09-logs-for-the-Community-meeting-held-on-2018-06-09.md

 **\<sgp\_>** Comminity meeting will start at 17:02 UTC if people need to grab water, use the restroom, etc
 **\<sgp\_>** All right, community meeting time!
 **\<sgp\_>** 0.
 Introduction
-**\<sgp\_>** We would like to welcome everyone to this Monero Community Meeting!
+**\<sgp\_>** We would like to welcome everyone to this ByteRub Community Meeting!
 **\<sgp\_>** Link to agenda on GitHub: https://github.com/byterubpay/meta/issues/241
-**\<sgp\_>** Monero Community meetings are a discussion place for anything going on in the Monero Community, including other Monero workgroups.
+**\<sgp\_>** ByteRub Community meetings are a discussion place for anything going on in the ByteRub Community, including other ByteRub workgroups.
 We use meetings to encourage the community to share ideas and provide support.
 **\<sgp\_>** 1.
 Greetings
 **\<cryptochangement>** hey everyone
 **\<oneiric\_>** hi